jagata2001/Buff163-Login-Automatization-With-Captcha-Solver/README.md

 # Buff163-Login-Automatization-With-Captcha-Solver by jagata

-add your browser's user-agent otherwise program won't work properly. also change chromedriver version to your browser's capable version
+change user-agent in main.py file on line 11 with your browser's user-agent otherwise program won't work properly. also change chromedriver version to your browser's capable version